gloppypop/wk-raise/README.md

 # WK Performance Analysis

 ## Overview
 This repository contains Python scripts for analyzing and calculating key performance metrics for "WK" services.
 These scripts process encounter data stored in CSV files, filter non-billable entries, compute revenue based on predefined billing rates, and track total client service hours.
+This analysis was used to advocate for and secure over a 10% raise for said employee.

 ## Features
 - **Revenue Calculation:** Computes revenue across different service types using predefined billing rates.